 Chase does not maintain a primary reputation with the Better Business Bureau; however, most of the local Chase branches that have been rated score very strongly with their customers.
-And their many years of doing business also validate their ability to satisfy customers.
+In addition, their many years of doing business also validate their ability to satisfy customers.

 Chase Bank dates back to 1799, when it was originally founded as the Bank of the Manhattan Company.
 This makes it one of the longest standing banks in the world.
-Chase has some stellar financial strength and long term credit issuer rating with the top financial rating services – A+ with S&P, Aa2 with Moody’s, and AA with Fitch.
+Chase has stellar financial strength and long-term credit issuer ratings with the top financial rating services: A+ with S&P, Aa2 with Moody’s, and AA with Fitch.

 Chase offers many helpful calculators, guides, and tools to help prospective borrowers determine whether a HELOC and Chase are a good fit for their needs.
 If you know the terms you’re looking for, we recommend checking out their HELOC calculator to see if Chase can meet your needs before going deeper with Chase.